dannyvaks/reflection_agent_education/readme.md

 - Selected dataset examples are shown in Learning Process view for transparency
 - Web interface with dual view mode (Learning Process and Final Result)
 - API for programmatic integration
-- Interactive code execution after each question with basic sandboxing
 - Automatic code feedback using the Reflexion agent with per-question scores (each question contributes up to 10% toward the overall grade)
+- Friendly Run Code button analyzes your solution and displays the model's code afterward without actually executing your submission
 - Friendly visual feedback for code submissions with an overall score summary
 - Model solution shown after you submit your answer so you can compare
 - Dataset connection status displayed, with retrieved examples listed when available
-- Single "Run Code" button executes code and shows feedback
+- Single "Run Code" button shows the analysis results and grade

 ## Methodology and Architecture